 She was previously a freelance entertainment reporter for The West Australian newspaper’s Today section and Wire Mag, which included a weekly column; was Features Editor at X-Press Magazine, Editor of Drum Media Perth (now The Music), and has had her work published in magazines including triple j magazine, Dazed & Confused, Yen Magazine and Arts Hub.

-Through her work at life is noise, Rachel has organised Australian tours for international artists such as Neurosis, Earth, Russian Circles, Deafheaven, Cave, Sleep, Kelpe, Grails, Tortoise and Barn Owl - to name just a few.
+Through her work at touring company life is noise, Rachel organised Australian tours for international artists such as Neurosis, Earth, Russian Circles, Deafheaven, Cave, Sleep, Kelpe, Grails, Tortoise and Barn Owl - to name just a few.
 She has also worked as a Project Coordinator on the 2013 Outer Fringe program as part of Fringe World - touring The Exchange, DivaLicious and comedian Josh Earl to regional areas of Western Australia.

 She has also assisted in the organisation and management of a number of music and arts events in Western Australia including Slanted & Enchanted (Dec 2013), Fringe World's Outer Fringe (Jan 2013), Sounds of Summer Presented by Celebration WA (Dec 2012), This Is Nowhere (Oct 2012) and the Beaufort Street Festival (Nov 2011).

 Rachel is a graduate of John Butler’s The Seed Management Workshop (2009) and was a successful applicant for AMIN's CONTROL music management program (2016).
 She has managed a past roster of acts that’s included dream-pop duo Mosquito Coast (triple j Unearthed High winners in 2015 with the song Call My Name, which placed #101 in Triple J’s Hottest 100); Carl Fox, Husband, Kathryn Rollins, Good Little Fox, The Transients and Brash and Sassy.